jameswquinn/PreactHeadMaster/FAQ.md

 ### How can I debug PreactHeadMaster?

-You can use the `useHeadMaster` hook to log changes to the HeadMaster data:
+PreactHeadMaster includes built-in error logging.
+Errors are logged to the console with the prefix `[PreactHeadMaster Error]:`.
+You can also use the `useHeadMaster` hook to log changes to the HeadMaster data:

 ```jsx
 import { useHeadMaster } from 'preactheadmaster';